Discrete-Distribution-Networks/Discrete-Distribution-Networks.github.io/blog_en.md

 # Discrete Distribution Networks: A Novel Generative Model with Simple Principles and Unique Properties

-We propose a brand new generative model called Discrete Distribution Networks (DDN).
+We propose a brand-new generative model called Discrete Distribution Networks (DDN).
 The related paper was published at ICLR 2025.

-DDN adopts a simple yet fundamentally different approach to mainstream generative models for modeling target distributions:
+DDN adopts a simple yet fundamentally different approach compared to mainstream generative models for modeling target distributions:

 1. The model generates multiple outputs simultaneously in a single forward pass, rather than just one output.
 2. It uses these multiple outputs to approximate the target distribution of the training data.
 3. These outputs together represent a discrete distribution.
 This is why we named it "Discrete Distribution Networks".

 Every generative model has its unique properties, and DDN is no exception.
-Here, we highlight two special capabilities of DDN:
+Here, we highlight three characteristics of DDN:

-- Zero-Shot Conditional Generation without gradient computation.
+- Zero-Shot Conditional Generation (ZSCG).
 - One-dimensional discrete latent representation organized in a tree structure.
+- Fully end-to-end differentiable.

 ## How Discrete Distribution Networks Work

 ![](img/ddn-intro.png)
 *Figure 1: Illustration of the DDN reconstruction process.*

 Let's start with the reconstruction process shown above to understand the core idea of DDN.
-Unlike diffusion models or GANs, which cannot directly reconstruct data, DDN can reconstruct images similarly to a VAE.
-It encodes data into latent variables and then generates images close to the original input from the latent.
+Unlike diffusion models or GANs, which cannot directly reconstruct data, DDN can reconstruct images similar to a VAE.
+It encodes data into low-dimensional latent variables and then generates images close to the original input from the latent.

 The figure above demonstrates how DDN reconstructs a target and obtains its latent representation.
 Typically, DDN has multiple layers (denoted as $L$), and in this illustration, we have $L=3$.
-But first, let’s focus on the first layer (far left).
+But first, let’s focus on the first layer (the far-left one).

-As mentioned, the core idea of DDN is to let the network simultaneously generate multiple outputs, representing a discrete distribution.
+**Discrete distribution.** As mentioned, the core idea of DDN is to let the network simultaneously generate multiple outputs, which represents a discrete distribution.
 Each DDN layer thus outputs $K$ images at once (here, $K=3$).
-Each output represents a sample from this discrete distribution, with equal probability $1/K$.
+Each output represents a sample point from this discrete distribution, with equal probability $1/K$.

-Our training goal is to make this discrete distribution (the $K$ outputs) as close as possible to the target distribution (training set).
+**Hierarchical generation.** Our training goal is to make this discrete distribution (the $K$ outputs) as close as possible to the target distribution (training set).
 Clearly, the first layer alone cannot accurately represent the entire MNIST dataset using only $K$ outputs.
 Instead, the first layer's outputs resemble clustering the entire dataset into $K$ groups and computing their average images.
 To generate clearer images, we introduce a hierarchical generation design.

 In the first layer, an orange "Sampler" selects the output closest to the target using the $L_2$ distance.
-The selected output is fed back into the network as the condition for the second layer.
+The selected output is fed back into the network as the condition for the next layer.
 The second layer, conditioned on this selected image, generates another set of $K$ outputs that are more similar to the target.
 This process repeats layer by layer.
 As the number of layers increases, the generated images become increasingly similar to the target, eventually completing the reconstruction.

-The indices of the selected outputs across all layers form the latent representation (e.g., the green "3-1-2" in Figure 1).
+**Latent.** The indices of the selected outputs across all $L$ layers form the latent representation (e.g., the green "3-1-2" in Figure 1).
 Thus, the latent is a list of integers of length $L$, each integer ranging from $1$ to $K$.

-Training DDN is identical to reconstruction, except that we additionally compute an $L_2$ loss between each selected output and the target at each layer.
-The total loss is the average of the $L_2$ losses from all layers.
+**Training.** Training DDN is identical to reconstruction, except that we additionally compute an $L_2$ loss between each selected output and the target at each layer.
+The total loss is the average of the $L_2$ losses from all $L$ layers.

-During generation, we simply replace the Sampler with random choice, randomly selecting one output as the condition for the next layer.
+**Generation.** During generation, we simply replace the Sampler with random choice, randomly selecting one output as the condition for the next layer.
 Since the entire generation space has $K^L$ sample points, with exponential complexity, when $K$ and $L$ are slightly larger, the generation sample space will be far larger than the training set.
-Therefore, the randomly sampled latents almost never overlap with the latents in the training set, and can be considered as new samples generated by the model.
+Therefore, the randomly sampled latents almost never overlap with the latents in the training set, and can be considered new samples generated by the model.

 ### Network Architecture

-The detailed network architecture is shown in figure (a) below, which expands on the reconstruction process in Figure 1:
+The detailed network architecture is shown in Figure (a) below, which expands on the reconstruction process in Figure 1:

 ![](img/overview.png)
 *DDN network architecture and two supported network paradigms.*

-In figure (a), we group the special components related to the generative model into a module called the Discrete Distribution Layer (DDL).
+In Figure (a), we group the special components related to the generative model into a module called the Discrete Distribution Layer (DDL).
 The basic computational modules are encapsulated into NN Blocks.
 The figure emphasizes the data flow within a DDL during training.
 Here are the key points to notice:

 - The first DDN layer takes a zero tensor as input and does not require any condition.
 - Inside each DDL, $K$ separate conv1x1 layers simultaneously generate $K$ outputs.